 Malaya gained her independence from British rule in 1957.
 Following this, in 1960, the Diocese was renamed the Diocese of Singapore and Malaya to give due recognition to the political importance of Malaya.
 In 1963, Malaya became the Federation of Malaysia with the inclusion of Singapore, Sabah and Sarawak under one central government.
 In 1965, Singapore left the Federation to be an independent nation.

-On the 8th April 1970, a new and independant Diocese, the Diocese of West Malaysia was created from the Diocese of Singapore and Malaya.
+On the 8th April 1970, a new and independent Diocese, the Diocese of West Malaysia was created from the Diocese of Singapore and Malaya.
 In 1971, it was incorporated by an Act of the Malaysian Parliament.

 In 1996, the Province of Church in South East Asia consisting of the Dioceses of Sabah, Sarawak, Singapore and West Malaysia was created by the Archbishop of Canterbury as the 37th Province in the Anglican Communion, thus making the Anglican Church in the region self-governing, self-supporting, self-propagating and and truly indigenous.